Evening at the Window II

 V. the yellow moon

 VII. the yellow moon

-Seven views from a window for viola solo, piano and small percussion instruments (not obligatory)
+Seven views for viola solo, piano and small percussion instruments (not obligatory)

 Duration: 12 min.

 CD recording for Sony classical, July 2020 in the studio of the Bavarian Radio, Munich

 Marc Chagall’s painting Evening at the Window has accompanied me for many years.
 I admire it not only for its colour combinations, but also for the placement and presentation of the objects and the enigmatic meaning of his subjects.
 The composition reflects the closer inspection of the parts of the painting and combines them into a unifying mode.
 Thus, the six pieces can be understood as miniatures of a greater picture, connected by breaks that keep the intensity.